xpack/web-doxygen/website/docs/api/files/src-utf8-cpp.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Converts the input string into a lower case version, also taking into account non-ASCII characters that has a lower case variant. <a href="#a90000b3876f8ff0fed72d2c31ecdfe11">More...</a></p>
+Converts the input string into a lower case version, also taking into account non-ASCII characters that has a lower case variant. <a href="#a90000b3876f8ff0fed72d2c31ecdfe11">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">